 Laws, Regulations, And Policies Pertaining To Underground Storage Tanks

-A complete version of the law that governs underground storage tanks (USTs) is available in the U.S. Code, Title 42, Chapter 82, Subchapter IX (scroll down to near the end of the law for Subchapter IX).
+A complete version of the law that governs underground storage tanks (USTs) is available in the U.S. Code, Title 42, Chapter 82, Subchapter IX .
 This law incorporates amendments to Subtitle I of the Solid Waste Disposal Act as well as the UST provisions of the Energy Policy Act of 2005 and gives EPA the authority to regulate USTs.

 The LUST provision of the American Recovery and Reinvestment Act appropriated $200 million to assess and clean up leaks from underground storage tanks.
 The vast majority of the money is allocated to states and territories in the form of assistance agreements to address shovel-ready sites within their jurisdictions.

-The UST Technical Compendium contains questions and answers that interpret UST regulations.
+The UST Technical Compendium based on the 1988 regulations contains questions and answers that interpret the 1988 UST regulations.

-EPA developed policies and guidance to help implement the UST program.
+EPA developed policies and guidance, which are based on the 1988 UST regulations, to help implement the UST program.
 EPA developed these documents in consultation with states and territorial UST programs.
 The documents provide additional information on various aspects of the UST program, including federal statutory requirements, technical issues, enforcement, and financial management for grants and cooperative agreements.